MySmartBorrowing

 Continue to pick your career location.

-How much money you make and monthly expenses (cost of living) vary across the country, so keep this in mind as you explore your options.
-It's often best to pick a location that has plenty of job opportunities in your chosen career.
+As you explore career options, keep in mind your salary and monthly expenses (cost of living) vary across the country.
+A smart tip is to pick a location with plenty of job opportunities in your chosen career.

 Step 1